 Back of the head

-Today, instead of identifying pain only in these pressure points, physicians will also look for widespread pain that lasts for at least three months, as well as the presence of other symptoms.
-Some of the most common symptoms of fibromyalgia include:
+Today, instead of identifying pain only in these pressure points, physicians will also look for other symptoms, such as emotional stress, and their intensity.4 Some of the most common symptoms of fibromyalgia include:5,6

 Disrupted or irregular sleep patterns